Si vis pacem, para bellum: Si vis pacem para pacem

 with reference to Algeria.
 By way of elucidation Enfantin goes on to say that war could have been avoided if a proper study of Algeria had been made.

 The parabellum

 The main clause of the adage was used as a motto by German arms maker Deutsche Waffen und Munitionsfabriken (DWM), and is the source of the term Parabellum as applied to firearms and ammunition (especially the 7.65mm Parabellum and the 9mm Parabellum cartridges).
+"Parabellum" was the telegraphic address of DWM.